 - They Changed It, Now It Sucks: The Greek Myths episodes, for some, due to a tendency for Downer Endings; "Perseus and Medusa" is arguably the only one that bucks the trend.

-- Unnecessary Makeover: YMMV, but Anja ("The True Bride") looks better with straight blonde hair than she does with the curly red mop she gets when she becomes a princess.
+- Unnecessary Makeover: Some feel Anja ("The True Bride") looks better with straight blonde hair than she does with the curly red mop she gets when she becomes a princess.